Verizon Jetpack Unlimited Data Review NO THROTTLE Hotspot

 How to Set-up the Verizon Prepaid Jetpack Plan

-Whether you have an existing account or your not a Verizon customer at all, you'll want to set up a brand new account.
+Whether you have an existing account or you are not a Verizon customer at all, you'll want to set up a brand new account.
 Prepaid accounts need to have their own account, separate from an existing Verizon account that you may have already.

-If you are a new customer to Verizon, this is going to be pretty easy.
+If you are a new customer of Verizon, this is going to be pretty easy.
 You just go to their website, and you sign up for an account.

 Make sure click on this link to go directly to the prepaid plans area, scroll down to find the Jetpack and tablet plans, and you'll see the unlimited plan for $65.